This course aims at international students with a basic level of Dutch: A2/B1 of the CEFR.

 - Tutorials.
 Class attendance is mandatory.
 Students who are absent, will have to do an additional assignment.
 More than two absences will lead to exclusion form the course.

 The grade for this course will be based on two larger assignments and the final essay.
+The grade for the essay must be at least 6.

 Class attendance and the other assignments: ‘obligations have to be met’